skip to main content

 Kotahi & Sites and areas of Significance to Māori

-Recognising and providing for the relationship of Māori and their culture and traditions with their ancestral lands, water, sites, wāhitapu and other taonga, is a matter of national importance under the Resource Management Act.
-It is now considered appropriate to give recognition to the particular significance and meaning that taonga – including areas, places, landscapes and resourcescan have to tangata whenua.
+Recognising and providing for the relationship of Māori and their culture and traditions, with their ancestral lands, water, sites, wāhi tapu and other taonga, is a matter of national importance under the Resource Management Act.
+It is appropriate to recognise the particular significance and meaning that taonga – including areas, places, landscapes and resourcescan have to tangata whenua.
 The relationship of tangata whenua with their ancestral rohe should be maintained or enhanced through the protection, maintenance or enhancement of Māori cultural landscapes.

-As referenced in the Historic and Cultural Values, Natural Character, Natural Features and Landscapes fact sheet, there are known issues around intellectual property rights, public use of information and identification of sites of cultural value for iwi/Māori, management of information, tikanga and kawa.
+As referenced in the Historic and Cultural Values, Natural Character, Natural Features and Landscapes fact sheet, there are known issues around intellectual property rights, public use of information and identification of sites of cultural value to iwi/Māori, management of information, tikanga and kawa.

-There is an opportunity to develop specific policy in Kotahi regarding how sites and areas of significance to Māori in TeMatau-a-Māui could be identified and protected, where appropriate and where tangata whenua wish to do so.
+There is an opportunity to develop specific policy in the Kotahi Plan regarding how sites and areas of significance to Māori in Te Matau-a-Māui could be identified, and protected (where appropriate and where tangata whenua wish to do so).

 Loading...